kamil5b/bev-fs/packages/cli/src/base/GUIDE.md

 Welcome to the **bev-fs framework** documentation!
 This guide explains the core building blocks that power the full-stack system — everything you need to build modern, type-safe fullstack applications with Vue 3 and Bun.

+**Note:** This is the base edition guide.
+For more advanced patterns and examples, see the full template edition documentation.

 ## What is bev-fs?

 **bev-fs** (Bun Elysia Vue Fullstack) is a minimal, opinionated fullstack framework that provides: